jahrik/ansible-awx/README.md

     ...
     ansible-awx                : ok=3    changed=2    unreachable=0    failed=0

-Verify the version of ansible running on ansible-awx.
+Verify the version of Ansible running on ansible-awx.
 Hopefully, it is 2.4 or higher.

     ansible -i inventory.ini ansible-awx -a 'ansible --version'